esa/polyhedral-gravity-model/docs/quickstart/installation.rst

     pip install .

-To modify the build options (like parallelization) have a look at the :ref:`build-options` for an overview of options.
+To modify the build options (like the GPU backend) have a look at the :ref:`build-options` for an overview of options.
 The pip installation will call CMake.
 To modify build options, just set them as environment variable before executing the :code:`pip install .` command, e.g.:

 .. code-block::

-    export POLYHEDRAL_GRAVITY_PARALLELIZATION="TBB"
+    export POLYHEDRAL_GRAVITY_DEVICE_BACKEND="CUDA"

 Build C++ library/ executable